JabRef/user-documentation/en/collect/import-using-online-bibliographic-database.md

 ### ACM Portal

-Disabled in JabRef 5.2, because ACM changed their API.
-Will become available in JabRef 5.3.

 The [ACM Portal](https://dl.acm.org) includes two databases ([Wikipedia](https://en.wikipedia.org/wiki/Association\_for\_Computing\_Machinery#Portal\_and\_Digital\_Library)):

 * the **ACM Digital Library** is a text collection of every article published by the [Association for Computing Machinery](https://www.acm.org), including over 60 years of archives from articles, magazines and conference proceedings.